DhalEynn/Socket.io-Room-Chat/README.md

 3. Modify the socket adress server in SocketIoConfig in [client/src/app/app.module.ts](client/src/app/app.module.ts) file
 3. And use `ionic cordova run android` or `ionic cordova run ios` to test on your mobile.

+### Redis (using Docker)

+1. Install Docker on your computer.
+2. Start Docker.
+3. In a shell in the "TP_Final" folder, use `docker-compose up -d`.
+4. When finished, use then `docker-compose down`.

 ### Mongo Database

 1. Create a folder "data" somewhere with the folders "db0", "db1", "db2" and "arbitre" inside.